Hammer1279/node-proxy-manager/README.md

 3. Save the current Application list: `pm2 save`
 4. Enable PM2 startup `pm2 startup`

+You can check the status with `pm2 status` and restart the application with `pm2 restart all` (Or instead of `all` you can use the index number found in status).

 ## Can I rely on this project to not shut down and get abandoned soon?
 Despite my repositories mostly beeing archived, I plan on keeping this updated as long as I can.
 My own Websites all depend on this software, so I always have a incentive to develop this further and keep it maintained to the best of my abilities.